piyush-ghavari/Fraud_detection_analysis/README.md

 - Promote two-factor authentication for online credit card transactions.
 - Educate users on secure payment methods to prevent fraud.

-## Call-to-Action
-💬 How do you approach fraud detection in data analytics?
-Let’s discuss and share insights!
-📌 Check out the complete project on **GitHub**: [GitHub Repository](https://github.com/your-repo-link)

----
 **#FraudDetection #DataAnalytics #PowerBI #CyberSecurity #DataVisualization**